By John Robison

 Let’s look at an IGT Red, White and Blue machine.
 One payback program available for this machine pays a 2,800-coin bonus on the top jackpot for full-coin play.
 The long-term payback when playing one coin at a time is 91.757%, while the long-term payback when playing three coins at a time is 92.47%.
 The 0.713 percentage point increase in long-term payback does not make it worthwhile to play three coins at a time, unless you also cut back on the number of spins in such a way that you give the same amount of action.
-If you play at the same pace, you'll end up playing three times as much money in the machine, but you won't get enough of an increase in payback with full-coin play to offset the increase in money you expose to the house edge.
+If you play at the same pace, you’ll end up paying three times as much money in the machine, but you won’t get enough of an increase in payback with full-coin play to offset the increase in money you expose to the house edge.

-Let’s compare the expected losses for the three styles of play: one coin at regular pace, three coins at regular pace and three coins at a slow (one-third of regular) pace.
-Let’s say we play through $1,500 at regular pace playing one coin at a time.
+Let’s compare the expected losses for the three styles of play: one coin at a regular pace, three coins at a regular pace and three coins at a slow (one-third of regular) pace.
+Let’s say we play through $1,500 at a regular pace playing one coin at a time.
 The long-term payback is 91.757% when we play one coin at a time, so the house edge is 8.243%.
 When we play $1,500 against that house edge, our expected loss is 8.243% of $1,500, or $123.65.
 If we play three coins at a time at the same pace, we decrease the house edge to 7.53%, but we triple our action to $4,500.
 Our expected loss is $338.75.
-But if we can play three coins at a time at one-third pace, we play through only $1,500 at the full-coin house edge and have an expected loss of only $112.95.
+But if we can play three coins at a time at a one-third pace, we play through only $1,500 at the full-coin house edge and have an expected loss of only $112.95.

 It’s nearly impossible to maintain a slow pace when playing the slots.
 The sights and sounds of the casino are all designed to get you excited and to make you lose track of the passage of time.
 If you’re like me, you can keep a slow pace for a few minutes, but soon you’ll find yourself back at your regular pace and exposing too much of your bankroll.
 Because of the difficulty of playing at a slow pace, I recommend that players play one coin at a time on Bonus Multipliers.